vuejs/docs/src/api/composition-api.md

   }
   ```

-  Note this `props` object is reactive - i.e. it is updated when new props are passed in, and can be observed and reacted upon using `watchEffect` or `watch`:
+  Note that this `props` object is reactive - i.e. it is updated when new props are passed in, and can be observed and reacted upon using `watchEffect` or `watch`:

   ```js
   export default {